 Intimate House Weddings

-When the pandemic hit, almost 82% of weddings worldwide needed to be rescheduled, postponed, or even cancelled due to limitations in travel, guest numbers, and even wedding supplies.
+When the pandemic hit, many weddings needed to be rescheduled, postponed, or even cancelled due to limitations in travel, guest numbers, and even wedding supplies.
 However, many couples learned to adapt by tailoring their weddings specifically for a pandemic celebration, with some opting for home weddings or backyard weddings for a private ceremony.
 With the limited guest lists, home weddings were actually one of the ingenious ways to make sure wedding plans went through.
 This wedding trend is forecasted to continue up to 2022, with couples choosing to plan intimate weddings with only their closest friends and family.

 Shorter, More Personal Guest Lists